littlerobots/version-catalog-update-plugin/README.md

 # Getting started
 This plugin requires Gradle 7.2 or up.
 Currently [version catalogs](https://docs.gradle.org/current/userguide/platforms.html) are a Gradle incubating feature, check out the documentation on how to enable this feature.

 The [versions plugin](https://github.com/ben-manes/gradle-versions-plugin) needs to be applied in the root `build.gradle` or `build.gradle.kts` build file.
-It needs to be applied before this plugin.

 The version catalog plugin (including its snapshots) is hosted on Maven Central.
 Be sure to add `mavenCentral()` to your plugin repositories, for example in `settings.gradle`: